cmndrsn/mer-quality/content/survey-items.md

 -   The strategy for selecting emotion taxonomies and constructs is clearly justified
 -   The strategy for selecting music stimuli and genres is clearly justified
 -   The strategy for sampling participants and relevant information (e.g., gender, culture, expertise) is clearly justified
--   The background of annotators is relevant to the music selection and task design.
+-   The annotators' demographic/musical background is appropriate when considering the goal(s) of the study.
 #### Collection

 -   Context coverage is supported by guidelines on potential power imbalances, ethics and inclusivity

 #### Cleaning & preprocessing

--   If the dataset contains contextual biases, the training distribution is resampled to reduce bias and increase comparability to existing reference standards.
+-   If the dataset contains sampling bias, the training distribution is resampled to reduce bias and increase comparability to existing reference standards.
 For example, the study might validate their findings through real-world representative samples or comparison to previous studies examining similar demographics/musical styles.
 -   Data classes are adequately represented and convincingly measure how well the dataset fits the real-world problem.

 #### Maintenance